Disappearance of Mekayla Bali

-Mekayla Bali is a Canadian citizen who, at the age of 16, disappeared from her hometown of Yorkton, Saskatchewan, Canada on April 12, 2016.
+The disappearance of Mekayla Bali is an unsolved criminal case from Canada.
+Bali went missing from her hometown of Yorkton, Saskatchewan, on April 12, 2016.
 She was last seen between 1:00 and 1:45 p.m. at a local bus stop.
 Despite several reported sightings, no definitive clues to Bali's whereabouts have been found since then and her fate is currently unknown.

-Background
+Mekayla Bali

+Family

 Bali was born on July 2, 1999, as Mekayla Margaret Kim Niebergall in Regina, Saskatchewan, Canada.
 Her name changed from Niebergall to Bali, seven months before her disappearance, on September 11, 2015.
-Her mother, Paula Marie Bali, works as a consultant for the Ministry of Social Services of the government of Saskatchewan.
+Her mother, Paula Marie Bali, works as a consultant for the Ministry of Social Services of the Government of Saskatchewan.
 Her father is not officially known, but after her disappearance, a man named Rick Breit was put forward as her possible biological father.
-Bali lived with her mother, aunt, maternal grandmother, and two younger siblings in Yorkton, Saskatchewan, Canada.
+Bali lived with her mother, aunt, maternal grandmother, and two younger siblings in Yorkton, Saskatchewan.
 Her maternal grandfather died in March 2016, only one month before she went missing.

 Personality

-Her mother described Bali as a shy and quiet girl.
+Mekayla's mother described her as a shy and quiet girl.
 She enjoyed playing the violin and participated in the drama club at her high school, where she was attending 11th grade at the time of her disappearance.
-Likewise, one of her high school friends described her as "caring" and "very conscious about what ... her friends' needs were".
+Likewise, one of her high school friends described her as "caring" and "very conscious about what [...] her friends' needs were".
 Bali had no history of disappearing for extended periods of time, and according to her mother, she was not a "risky kid".
 Although she was bullied at times for her acne, her mother felt that around the time of her disappearance "she was hitting her stride."

 Appearance

-Her description states that Bali is 157 cm tall and weighs 56 kg, although both measurements may have changed since.
+Her description states that at the time of her disappearance Bali was 157 cm tall and weighed 56 kg.
 Her natural hair color is red, but she is known to have changed her hair in the past and was sporting blonde hair at the time of her disappearance.
 Her eye color is blue and her complexion is described as light/fair.
-Her distinguishing features include acne, a slight birthmark the size of a dime on her chin, a few scars on her forehead between her eyes from chicken pox, a whole row of scars on her thigh from self-harm, and protruding front teeth.
-Bali was sometimes wearing glasses.
+Her distinguishing features include acne, a slight birthmark the size of a dime on her chin, a few scars on her forehead between her eyes from chicken pox, and a whole row of scars on her thigh from self-harm.
+Bali sometimes wore glasses.